klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

    sudo ln -s /usr/bin/gcc {YOUR_DIR}/bin/gcc
    ```

-   > Notice: See the prerequisites document to use the correct {YOUR_DIR} . <mark> Pay attention in correct compiler You are using, and use full address! </mark>
+   > Notice: See the prerequisites document to use the correct {YOUR_DIR}. <mark> Pay attention in correct compiler you are using, and use full address! </mark>

-   Please, check if Your path have in first part **{YOUR_DIR}** and if the correct library is in first part of LD_LIBRARY_PATH.
+   Please, check if your path have in first part **{YOUR_DIR}** and if the correct library is in first part of LD_LIBRARY_PATH.

-   If You have doubt please, read the prerequisites' doc and use the alias You build (see 9. in prerequisites)
+   If you have doubt please, read the prerequisites' doc and use the alias you build (see 9. in prerequisites)

    ```bash
    echo $PATH